Clackamas Community College

 FRP-246 Wilderness IV: Backcountry CPR/First Aid/AED

 Introduction to general medical concepts and basic life support skills.
 It is targeted to the outdoor enthusiast on day trips or short adventures.
-Course results in CPR, first aid & AED certification.
+Course results in CPR, first aid & AED certification and Wilderness First Aid certification.

 FRP-248 Wilderness V: Introduction to Search and Rescue